origin-1/gulp-eslint-new/README.md

 Type: `"eslintrc" | "flat" | null`

-ESLint supports two types of configuration: a [new config](https://eslint.org/docs/user-guide/configure/configuration-files) type, aka flat config, based on file `eslint.config.*`, and a [legacy config](https://eslint.org/docs/user-guide/configure/configuration-files-deprecated) type, or eslintrc config, based on file `.eslintrc`.
+ESLint supports two configuration formats: a [new config](https://eslint.org/docs/user-guide/configure/configuration-files) type, aka flat config, based on file `eslint.config.*`, and a [legacy config](https://eslint.org/docs/user-guide/configure/configuration-files-deprecated) type, or eslintrc config, based on file `.eslintrc`.

-In ESLint 8, the default config type is the legacy config, and the new config is partly supported depending on the version of ESLint used.
+* **ESLint 8**: Uses the legacy config by default.
+Flat config is partially supported depending on the version.
+In gulp-eslint-new, set `configType: "flat"` to enable flat config.
-To use the the new config with ESLint 8 in gulp-eslint-new, set the option `configType` to `"flat"`.

-ESLint 9 uses the new config type by default.
-To use the legacy config with ESLint 9 in gulp-eslint-new, set the option `configType` to `"eslintrc"`.
+* **ESLint 9**: Uses flat config by default.
+To use legacy config in gulp-eslint-new, set `configType: "eslintrc"`.
+* **ESLint 10**: Only supports flat config.
+Setting `configType: "eslintrc"` in gulp-eslint-new will result in an error.

-The new and legacy config types differ significantly in the available options and their usage.
+The new and legacy config formats differ significantly in the available options and their usage.
 Refer to the respective documentation in ESLint for the specifics of each options.

 ##### `options.cwd`